djdumpling/SBA-files/README.md

-Developed back-end loan default analysis with a time series modelling.
+Developed back-end loan default analysis with a time series modeling.